23 Jun 2010 Indepth Analysis: Hijacking Human Rights

 HRC’s: Restricting Rights to Advance Rights

 Human rights commissions were thus created so that incidents of discrimination could be handled by administrative agencies specializing in human rights issues.
 There were a number of factors that made the idea of these agencies appealing.
 One significant reason was that the criminal court system provides certain rights to an accused person which make conviction difficult.
 Human rights activists did not want people accused of human rights violations to receive the same kinds of procedural protections available to accused murderers, rapists and thieves.
-So one purpose of the human rights commissions was to circumvent the longstanding legal protections available to accused persons in
+So one purpose of the human rights commissions was to circumvent the longstanding legal protections available to accused persons in Canada.

 Strangely, “human rights” activists were eager to bypass traditional legal rights available to accused persons in order to facilitate their agenda.
-Criminal law protections for accused persons in
+Criminal law protections for accused persons in Canada would inhibit efforts to punish discrimination.

 - The accused is presumed innocent until proven guilty beyond a reasonable doubt, and